atc-net/atc-rest-api-generator/README.md

 The 3 extension "tags" can be specified at path/path-item levels.

-The CLI command argument "--useAuthorization" is still taken into consideration when generating the [Authorize] attributes.

-If all path-items under a given path all have x-authentication-required set to true, and --useAuthorization is set to false, then a [Authorize] header will still be added to the generated controller class.
+If all path-items (operations) under a given path all have x-authentication-required set to true, then a [Authorize] header will still be added to the generated controller class.
 Otherwise [Authorize(Roles=x,y,z)] and [AllowAnonymous] will be applied the necessary places on the actions/methods in the controller.

 Authentication-Schemes and Authorize-Roles defined at path/controller level is taken into consideration when generating [Authorize] attributes for path-item/action/method level.